Oxeye daisy is an invasive species.

 How to identify oxeye daisies

-- Perennial herbaceous plant that smells like sage.
+- Oxeye daisy (Leucanthemum vulgare) is a perennial herbaceous plant that smells like sage.

 - It is a large (one to three feet tall) white daisy.

 - One plant can produce 1–40 flowering stems.

 - Thin one to three feet tall stem can branch to produce two or more flower heads.